rtahmasbi/Causality/README.md

 - average treatment effect on the untreated (ATU)

+Two important questions:
-The Cause Question: What is a cause of a given effect?
+- The Cause Question: What is a cause of a given effect?
-The Effect Question: What is an effect of a given cause?
+- The Effect Question: What is an effect of a given cause?

-problem of overdetermination and the problem of preemption
+# problem of overdetermination and the problem of preemption